 I acknowledge that I have read the attached IRS Form W-4R, including the complete instructions on pages 1 and 2, including the Marginal Rate Tables.
-I authorize IIS to distribute assets from my account in the Plan in accordance with the instructions set forth above.
+I authorize IIS to distribute assets from my account(s) in the Plan in accordance with the instructions set forth above.
 I certify the information I have provided in connection with this request is true and accurate.
+Important Note: If you are both the Employer/Plan Administrator and Participant then you only need to sign as the Employer/Plan Administrator.